Animal (2023 Indian film): Sequel

+Animal Park

-The film's post-credits scene teases a sequel titled Animal Park, which was confirmed in December 2023 by Vanga.
-Shortly after the film's release, Vanga said the sequel would be "darker" and "meaner" than its predecessor.
-In an interview, Kapoor revealed Vanga had prepared and narrated a few scenes for the sequel to him.
+The film's post-credits scene alludes to a sequel titled Animal Park, which was confirmed by director Sandeep Reddy Vanga in December 2023.
+Shortly after the film's release, Vanga stated that the sequel would have a darker tone than its predecessor.
+Actor Ranbir Kapoor later stated that Vanga had prepared and narrated several scenes for the sequel.

-In 2024, Vanga revealed that the shooting will commence in 2026.
-Saurabh Sachdeva, who played Abid in the film, similarly revealed that the sequel could begin filming in 2026 or 2027 due to both Vanga and Kapoor being busy with their respective projects, Spirit and Ramayana.
-Kapoor later revealed the director's plans for a third film.
-In September 2025, Kapoor stated that filming for the sequel would begin in 2027.
+In April 2024, Vanga stated that principal photography for Animal Park was expected to begin in 2026.
+Actor Saurabh Sachdeva, who portrayed Abid in the film, similarly indicated that filming could begin in 2026 or 2027 due to scheduling commitments of both Vanga and Kapoor for other projects, including Spirit and Ramayana.
+Kapoor later stated that Vanga had also discussed plans for a third installment in the franchise.
+In September 2025, Kapoor stated that filming for Animal Park is expected to begin in 2027.